garrandall/popular-music-data/tracks/can-t-let-you-go-fabolous-mike-shorey-lil--mo.md

 i don't wanna let you go
-girl I really wanna be with you, wanna be real with you i can't leave you alone i know i'm in the wrong but I have to let you go you're the only one I want in my life i wish I could make you my wife i can't leave you alone i know i'm living wrong so I have to let you go
+girl I really wanna be with you, wanna be real with you i can't leave you alone i know I'm in the wrong but I have to let you go you're the only one I want in my life i wish I could make you my wife i can't leave you alone i know I'm living wrong so I have to let you go

-girl I really wanna be with you, wanna be real with you i can't leave you alone i know i'm in the wrong but I have to let you go you're the only one I want in my life i wish I could make you my wife i can't leave you alone i know i'm living wrong so I have to let you go
+girl I really wanna be with you, wanna be real with you i can't leave you alone i know I'm in the wrong but I have to let you go you're the only one I want in my life i wish I could make you my wife i can't leave you alone i know I'm living wrong so I have to let you go